happypeter/happypeter.github.com/_posts/2010-1-17-how-to-learn-english.md

 ## conclusion

 Forget about exams, go explore new world with English, reading English books, taking notes in English.
-Trust me, I tried, and it worked.
+Happy learning!